Jefferson County, Texas

 Jefferson County is a county in the Coastal Plain or Gulf Prairie region of Southeast Texas.
-The Neches River forms its northeast boundary.
-As of the 2020 census, the population was 256,526.
-The county seat is Beaumont.
-Jefferson County has the highest percentage of African Americans in the state of Texas.
+The Neches River forms its northeastern boundary.
+The county was named for U.S. president Thomas Jefferson.
+The county seat is Beaumont, which is also the largest city within the county.

 The county was established in 1835 as a municipality of Mexico, which had gained independence from Spain.
 Because the area was lightly settled, the Mexican government allowed European Americans from the United States to settle here if they pledged loyalty to Mexico.
 This was organized as a county in 1837 after Texas achieved independence as a republic.
-It was named by European-American settlers for U.S. president Thomas Jefferson.
 Texas later became part of the US.

-Jefferson County is part of the Beaumont–Port Arthur Metropolitan Statistical Area and has the highest population of the four-county MSA.
-It has three state correctional facilities and a federal high-security prison in unincorporated areas of the county.
-Together they have a maximum capacity of nearly 9,000 prisoners.
+Jefferson County is part of the Beaumont–Port Arthur metropolitan area and has the highest population of the four-county MSA.
+As of the 2020 census, the population was 256,526.
+Jefferson County has the highest percentage of African Americans in the state of Texas.